SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/gb_upload.rst

   :align: center
   :target: /en/latest/_images/consensus_defaults.png

 PCR Primers are a required component of the Barcode Data Standard.
 You will need to tell Geneious which of your fields holds the PCR primer names, and PCR primer sequences.
+The appropriate fields should be populated automatically.

 .. image:: /images/primer_defaults.png
   :align: center